Ex-New York Senate leader, son face corruption trial

 Prosecutors said from 2010 to 2015, Dean Skelos pressured several companies with business before the state to provide commission sales work or employment to Adam Skelos.

-Prosecutors said Dean Skelos pushed a real estate developer and an environmental technology company to pay his son nearly $220,000 in exchange for his support on infrastructure and legislation.
+Prosecutors said Dean Skelos pressured a real estate developer and an environmental technology company to pay his son nearly $220,000 in exchange for his support on infrastructure and legislation.

 Adam Skelos also earned title insurance commissions from developers with legislative business and over $100,000 through a no-show job from a medical malpractice insurer that was actively lobbying his father, according to the indictment.